Pogromca-SCP/RandMadDocs/Values/ShotTypes.md

 # Shot types
-The list below shows all available shot types.
+The list below shows all available shot types and their coresponding values.

 - 0 - no effects
 - 1 - bouncing (projectiles only)